particle-iot/docs/src/content/archives/tinker.md

 {{box op="start" cssClass="boxed warningBox"}}
 This page is no longer maintained and is provided for historical reference only

+The Particle mobile apps for iOS and Android will be deprecated in the future.
+You should use web-based or CLI setup instead.
 {{box op="end"}}

 You are viewing the Tinker documentation the **{{device}}**.
 To view the documentation for other